Welcome to the Bolivar County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 The county has a total area of 905.76 square miles, of which 876.28 square miles is land and 29.47 square mile (3.25%) is water.
 The population recorded in the 1840 Federal Census was 1,356.
 The 2010 census recorded 34,145 residents in the county.

 Neighboring counties are Coahoma County (north), Sunflower County (east), Washington County (south), and Desha County, Arkansas (west).
 Communities in the county include Cleveland, Rosedale, Mound Bayou, Shaw (small portion in Sunflower County), Shelby, Benoit, Beulah, Boyle, Duncan, Gunnison, Merigold, Pace, Renova, Winstonville, and Alligator.

-Boliver County MSGHN has many records here on our website.
-Marriage Records and more.
-Look at the Boliver County Records links in the menu on the left for a list of available data.
+Bolivar County MSGHN has many records here on our website.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Bolivar County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.